-- Monitoring actual daily cash flows and longer term forecasted cash flows; - Monitoring the maturity profiles of financial assets and liabilities; - Maintaining adequate cash reserves; - Maintaining a standby facility (refer note 26); and - Monitoring the prudential ratio daily.
+- Monitoring actual daily cash flows and longer term forecasted cash flows; - Monitoring the maturity profiles of financial assets and liabilities; - Maintaining adequate cash reserves; and - Monitoring the prudential ratio daily.

 The Society is required to maintain at least 9% of total adjusted liabilities as liquid assets capable of being converted to cash within 24 hours to satisfy APRA's prudential standards, however, the Society's policy is to invest 12% of liabilities as liquid assets to maintain adequate funds for meeting member withdrawal requests.
 Should the liquidity ratio fall below this level Management and Board are to address the matter and ensure that the liquid funds are obtained from new deposits and borrowing facilities available.